mxschlz/emotion_recognition/README.md

 # emotion_recognition
-This repository contains a simple experiment in which the participant must express adequate emotions.
-The purpose is mainly to illustrate how the slab-platform works.
+This repository contains two simple experiments which illustrate the functionality of the slab-platform (https://github.com/sandriver03/slab-platform).
+The slab-platform is a high-level toolbox for experiment design and conduction within the free-field laboratory.